Select Page

 Some of these rules came from somebody else’s stories.

-And I share my stories with you constantly in service so that something that I have experienced passively could shift you.
+I share my stories with you constantly in service so that something that I have experienced passively could shift you.

-And all these stories are told by loved ones in a loving way.
+And all these stories are told by loved ones in a loving way, but no one is living anybody else’s life.

-Instead, he was being electrocuted.
+He was being electrocuted.

 My mom never went to college, but she was super smart.

-She was faced for many months with the possibility that she would be a widow, and so she instilled in us taking care of ourselves, being able to take care of ourselves, no matter what happens in our life, and not being able to rely on anybody.
+She instilled in us being able to take care of ourselves, no matter what happens in our life, not being able to rely on anybody.

-And there’s some great things about that lesson.
+There are some great things about that lesson.

-Because inside of me, the lesson that I got was that you don’t count on anybody.
+Inside of me, the lesson that I got was that you don’t count on anybody.

 It’s just another story.